CodeBullet-Community/BulletBot/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
+If applicable, provide a clear and concise description of what the problem is.
-Example:
-It is very fustrating when [...].
-Note: If this does not apply to you/why you are requesting a feature, leave it blank or remove it from your post.

 **Describe the feature you'd like in detail**
 A clear and concise description of what you want added.
 Describe how the feature would work and (if you can) explain possible ways the feature could be implemented.